 Perhaps the problem is that so few countries are led by women over 50.
 Here too we can trace this back to attitudes about older women.
 Men on the public stage gain gravitas and authority as they age, women are considered enfeebled and inappropriate for the public stage.

-It is encouraging therefore to see women over 50 becoming more visible in international forums as strong leadership figures – Kamala Harris, Janet Yellin, Nancy Pelosi in the U.S., Ursula von der Leyen and Christine Lagarde in the EU, Angela Merkel in Germany, Christine Tsai Ing-wen in Taiwan.
-And most recently, Ngozi Okonjo-Iweala of Nigeria, the next Director General of the World Trade Organization.
+It is encouraging therefore to see women over 50 becoming more visible in international forums as strong leadership figures – the great Angela Merkel has just retired, but we see Kamala Harris, Janet Yellin, Nancy Pelosi in the U.S., Ursula von der Leyen and Christine Lagarde in the EU, Christine Tsai Ing-wen in Taiwan.
+And Ngozi Okonjo-Iweala of Nigeria, the Director General of the World Trade Organization.

 But this does not change the fact that the major social crisis now affecting older women has remained, like the women themselves, largely invisible.